iamimmanuelraj/Gboardthemer/README.md

 So....whats it???

-Its the new G-Board theme enabler
+Its the new G-Board theme enabler for people like me who dont like to root their devices

-It will enable the things like
+The following features applies for all phones running Android 10 and above (except when mentioned)
 <br>

 <center><u><h2>Features</h2></u></center><br>

--New dynamic keyboard theme for any device that is using android 10+ <br>
+-New dynamic keyboard theme <br>

 -New Round corner Ui <br>